tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 the reference `j` to the parent frame and deletes the current frame, which causes all references of the frame to be deleted.

-We are still exposed to use local references after deleted, and to use them in threads where they are invalid, but the programmer no longer needs to remember to delete *individual* local references.
-She does need to be careful of other things, though.
-Firstly, she has to remember to introduce enough scopes to always keep bounded the retained portion of the Java heap.
-And secondly, she has to make sure to not blow up the stack with too many nested scopes, as the following code could do.
+We are still running the risk of accidentally using a local references after deletion, and to use them in threads where they are invalid.
+But the programmer no longer needs to remember to delete *individual* local references.
+She does need to be careful of other things, though:

+* she has to remember to introduce enough scopes to always keep bounded the retained portion of the Java heap.
+And
+* she has to make sure to not blow up the stack with too many nested scopes, as the following code could do.

 ``` haskell
 sumIterator